Is Aggregation the Only Choice? Federated Learning via Layer-wise Model Recombination: Experimental Results

-{\bf Comparison of Model Convergence $\ \ \ $} Figure~\ref{fig:accuacy} presents the convergence trends of the seven FL methods (including FedMR) on the CIFAR-100 dataset.
+Figure~\ref{fig:accuacy} presents the convergence trends of the seven FL methods (including FedMR) on the CIFAR-100 dataset.
 Note that here the training of FedMR is based on our proposed two-stage training scheme, where the first stage uses 100 FL training rounds to achieve a pre-trained model.
-Here, to enable fair comparison, the test accuracy of FedMR at some FL training round is calculated by an intermediate global model, which is an aggregated version of all the local models within that round.
+Here, to enable fair comparison, the test accuracy of FedMR at some FL training rounds is calculated by an intermediate global model, which is an aggregated version of all the local models within that round.
 The four sub-figures show the results for different data distributions of clients.
-From this figure, we can find that FedMR outperforms the other six FL methods consistently in both non-IID and IID scenarios.
+This figure shows that FedMR outperforms the other six FL methods consistently in both non-IID and IID scenarios.
 This is mainly because FedMR can easily escape from the stuck-at-local-search due to the model recombination operation in each FL round.
 Moreover, due to the fine-grained training, we can observe that the learning curves in each sub-figure are much smoother than the ones of other FL methods.
-We also conducted the comparison for CNN- and VGG-16-based FL methods, and found similar observations from them.
-Please refer to Appendix~\ref{sec:app_exp} for more details.
+We also compared CNN- and VGG-16-based FL methods and found similar observations.